alfatihtalab/products_flutter_app/README.md

-1. This app used IMEI code of device, as user ID to write the database
+1. This app used IMEI code of device, as user ID to write an user ID to the database
 2. Fetching all product in the database using Future, Async, Await
-3. Posting orders to the database
+3. Posting orders to the database belongs to the user ID
 4. Pet all the orders belongs to the user ID